NukeMail

 The Problem

-Journalists regularly receive tips and information from sources who need anonymity protection.
-Using regular email for initial contact creates metadata that can identify sources — email addresses, timestamps, and IP logs can be subpoenaed or hacked.
-Many potential sources are deterred from reaching out because they do not know how to contact a journalist anonymously.
-Even journalists who provide their Signal numbers or PGP keys require sources to take the first step of reaching out, which itself can be risky.
-The gap between wanting to share information and knowing how to do so safely is where many important stories die before they are ever told.
+Journalists often get tips from sources who need to stay anonymous.
+Using standard email for that first contact creates metadata that can expose a source.
+Things like email addresses, timestamps and IP logs can be subpoenaed or hacked.
+Many potential sources don't reach out because they aren't sure how to contact a journalist safely.
+Even if a journalist shares their Signal number or PGP key, the source still has to take the initial step of reaching out.
+That first step can be risky.
+The gap between wanting to share information and knowing how to do it safely is where many important stories die before they are ever told.

 How Temporary Email Helps

-This approach works for the critical first contact.
-The source does not need to install any software, create any accounts, or learn any tools.
-Just visit a website, get an email, and reach out.
-The barrier to initial contact is essentially zero.
-This accessibility is what makes temporary email valuable for source protection — the easier it is to make anonymous contact, the more sources will actually do it.
+This approach works for that first critical contact.
+The source doesn't need to install software, create accounts or learn new tools.
+Just visit the website, get an email address and reach out.
+The barrier to initial contact is basically zero.
+This ease of use is why temporary email is so valuable for protecting sources.
+The simpler it is to make anonymous contact, the more likely sources will actually do it.

-After establishing initial contact through temp email, the journalist and source can negotiate a more secure communication channel — Signal, SecureDrop, encrypted email, or in-person meetings.
-The temp email served its purpose as a bridge.
+Once you make contact through temp email, the journalist and source can move to a more secure channel.
+Try Signal, SecureDrop, encrypted email or in-person meetings.
+The temp email worked as a bridge to get there.
 The journalist can include instructions for secure follow-up communication in their reply to the temporary address.

-NukeMail's 24-hour window provides enough time for a journalist to see the initial message and respond, while the automatic deletion ensures the communication does not persist in a database that could later be compromised.
-This ephemeral nature is a feature, not a limitation.
-Sensitive communications should not exist longer than necessary.
+NukeMail gives you a 24-hour window which is plenty of time for a journalist to see the initial message and respond.
+The automatic deletion ensures the communication doesn't persist in a database that could later be compromised.
+This temporary nature is a feature rather than a limitation.
+Sensitive communications shouldn't exist longer than necessary.

-For journalists, publishing their willingness to receive tips via temporary email lowers the barrier for sources.
-Including a note on their byline or personal website that says something like "For anonymous tips, create a temporary email at NukeMail and send to [journalist email]" makes the process clear and accessible.
-The source does not need to figure out the workflow on their own.
+Journalists who post their willingness to receive tips via temporary email lower the barrier for their sources.
+If you include a note on your byline or personal website that says something like "For anonymous tips, create a temporary email at NukeMail and send to [journalist email]" the process becomes clear and easy to follow.
+Your source doesn't need to figure out the workflow on their own.

-The combination of temporary email for first contact and a secure messaging app for ongoing communication creates a layered approach to source protection.
-Each tool is used for what it does best: temp email for zero-barrier initial reach, encrypted messaging for sustained secure conversation.
+Using temporary email for your first contact and a secure messaging app for ongoing chats creates a layered way to protect your identity.
+Each tool handles its own part of the job.
+Nukemail works for that zero-barrier initial reach while encrypted messaging keeps your long-term conversations private.

 Tips